 Land Acknowledgment Statements

 Words of recognition and thanks frequently open events or are found in written event programs.
-You may notice that some individuals and units at Yale begin an event by acknowledging the relationships of indigenous peoples and nations to the land on which the event is taking place, or record these relationships in an event program.
+Some individuals and units at Yale may begin an event by acknowledging the relationships of indigenous peoples and nations to the land on which the event is taking place, or note these relationships in an event program.
 This is especially true if an event has connections to indigenous communities, histories, or cultures.

 Yale University acknowledges that indigenous peoples and nations, including Mohegan,1 Mashantucket Pequot,2 Eastern Pequot,3 Schaghticoke,4 Golden Hill Paugussett,5 Niantic,6 and the Quinnipiac7 and other Algonquian8 speaking peoples, have stewarded through generations the lands and waterways of what is now the state of Connecticut.
 We honor and respect the enduring relationship that exists between these peoples and nations and this land.